(Updated as on April 11, 2022)

 22. What is the course of action for the customer if the reversal and compensation are not carried by the bank?

 Ans.
 The customer can approach his / her bank and take up the matter with them.
-Within 30 days of receiving reply from the bank or in case of non-receipt of a reply from the bank within 30 days, the customer can take recourse to the Banking Ombudsman.
-The details of Office of Banking Ombudsman are available at the link: https://rbi.org.in/Scripts/AboutUsDisplay.aspx?pg=BankingOmbudsmen.htm or make an online complaint at https://cms.rbi.org.in/cms/IndexPage.aspx?aspxerrorpath=/cms/cms/indexpage.aspx
+If the customer is not satisfied with the reply of the bank or in case of non-receipt of a reply from the bank within 30 days, the customer can take recourse to the Reserve Bank - Integrated Ombudsman Scheme.
+The details of Office of RBI Ombudsman are available at the link: https://rbi.org.in/Scripts/AboutUsDisplay.aspx?pg=BankingOmbudsmen.htm or the customer can make an online complaint at https://cms.rbi.org.in/cms/indexpage.html#eng

 23. What should be done to the ATM card when its validity has expired or the underlying account is closed?